tomsaudrins/pythonbank/README.md

 # Honey Bank

-Honey Bank is a simple banking web application based on Python and Flask.
+(Will be recoded to remove redundant data and plan the system more optimal/efficient) Honey Bank is a simple banking web application based on Python and Flask.
 It is simulating a banking account and transactions to be used in future projects.